PlumpyGuy/GameSite/README.md

 # GameSite
-Jest to strona oferująca usługi tworzenia gier.
-Zostały w niej wykorzystane elementy BootStrapowe, a także slick.js oraz aos.
+This is a site that offers game development services.
+BootStrap elements were used in it, as well as slick.js and aos.